mataleogml/StickyNodes/README.md

 # Sticky Nodes Photo Importer Workflow

-Certainly!
-Below is a sample README file for your GitHub repository that outlines the purpose, usage, and setup of the AutoHotkey script.

 This AutoHotkey (AHK) script automates the process of importing images from a USB-connected camera, sorting them by date, and importing them into Adobe Lightroom.

 ## Features